-We will be adding 4 new exercises that will each play a different role in teaching puppies to find heel position.
-In addition, the “right here” command which was previously taught only to those puppies staying for our 12 Weeks Plus program will now be taught to all our puppies.
+We will be adding four new exercises that will each play a different role in teaching puppies to find heel position.
+In addition, the “right here” command which was previously taught only to those puppies staying for our 12 Weeks program will now be taught to all our puppies over 8 weeks.
 We feel that this command is too important for us to not always include it.
-All five of these exercises will serve to give families valuable tools towards keeping their puppies in heel position.
+All three of these exercises will serve to give families valuable tools towards keeping their puppies in heel position.

 The “Right Here” Command